nysander/UnicodeURL/README.md

 ## License

-UnicodeURL package is licensed under the Apache License 2.0 (see LICENSE file)
+UnicodeURL package is licensed under the MIT License (see LICENSE file)